Frequently Asked Questions

 Where will I be placed?

 The Academic Office is responsible for placement and will place you at any of our institutes at their discretion.
-You will find out where you will be placed on the last day of orientation, which is the day before you arrive at your designated institute.
-By policy and contract, the Academic Office has the right to transfer you to a different institute at their discretion.
-You can always give a placement request, but there are no guarantees.
-However, we do not give preferences to anyone.
+You will find out where you will be placed on the second week of orientation.
+By policy and contract, the Academic Office has the right to transfer you to a different institute at its discretion.
+You can always give a placement request, but there is no guarantee it will be granted.
 If you plan to come with a friend, expect to be placed up to 6 hours apart.
 Housing is provided by the institute.

 will i have my own room or will i have housemates?

 It is possible to have up to 1 or 2 other housemates, but you will have your own bed room.
-Housing availability is dependent on the local institute housing situation as few institutes may have studios instead.
+Housing availability is dependent on the local institute housing situation as few institutes may have studio apartments instead.

 what will my housing be like?

 Housing is always within reasonable walking distance to your institute, if not within the institute itself.
 Each teacher has his/her own room in a two to three bedroom apartment.
 Bedrooms are typically furnished with a twin-size bed, closet, and dresser.
 You are provided with a pillow, comforter, and blanket, but feel free to bring your own.
-Kitchens are equipped with basic appliances (refrigerator, stove, oven, microwave, rice cooker) and cookware, dinnerware and flatware.
-An iron and ironing board, washing machine and drying rack (no dryers or air conditioners are provided, however).
+Kitchens are equipped with basic appliances (refrigerator, stove, microwave, kettle), cookware, cups, dishes, and utensils.
+An iron and ironing board (upon request), washing machine, and drying rack (no dryers are provided) are also provided.

 Are housing utilities covered?

 Although housing is provided, any maintenance and utility fees (water, gas, electric, etc.) are the responsibility of the teacher.
-In the case you live with a housemate/s, you will need to discuss with them about how utilities will be split/covered and come to mutual agreement where all parties can be satisfied.
-500,000 KRW housing/maintenance deposit will be taken from first stipend/salary.
+If you live with a housemate/s, you will need to discuss with them how utilities will be split/covered and come to a mutual agreement where all parties can be satisfied.
+500,000 KRW (250,000 KRW/Month) housing/maintenance deposit will be taken from the first and second stipend/salary.

 What size bed will i have and will i have sheets or do I bring my own?

 You will be provided with either a single, three-quarter, double or queen-size bed (married couples) and comforters/blankets are provided, but not sheets and pillow cases.
-If you prefer to bring your own bedding, you are welcome to do so, however it is not recommended as you won’t know what type of bed size you might have and bringing your own may add to the luggage to bring.
-It is advised to bring money to purchase bedding upon arrival.
+If you prefer to bring your own bedding, you are welcome to do so; however, it is not recommended as you won’t know what type of bed size you might have and bringing your own may add to the luggage to bring.
+It is advised to bring money to purchase additional bedding upon arrival.

 will i have internet access at my apartment?